A Complete Guide to Planning a School Carnival

 - Your donation website URL and social media page with all the information and updates

 9. Sell Carnival Tickets Online

-Why not consider a cashless carnival?
-Sell school festival tickets online in advance and avoid money exchanges and pointless queuing on the day of the event.
+Many schools opt for a cashless carnival.
+Sell school festival tickets online in advance and avoid money exchanges and pointless queuing on the event day.

 DoJiggy Can Help with Donor-Friendly Websites for School Carnivals

 Day of the Event

 Carnival setup and cleanup can be daunting, but with a solid team behind your school fundraiser, you’ll have it done in no time.
 Simplify the processes with these ideas.